telerik/xaml-docs/controls/radgridview/grouping/groupingmodes.md

 __Flat__: This mode represents our new virtualization mechanism with a completely new item container generator.
 It simply renders rows one below the other and there is no hierarchical nesting of UI elements - all rows are on the same level.
 The visual element representing the grouped row is __GroupHeaderRow__.

->tipFor compatibility reasons, the Nested render mode is also preserved, but it is recomnended to use the new Flat mode as it leads to better performance.
+>tipFor compatibility reasons, the Nested render mode is also preserved, but it is recommended to use the new Flat mode as it leads to better performance.

 >Please note that when you use the __Flat Mode__, you should work with __GroupHeaderRow__, not __GridViewGroupRow__.